mdancho84/mdancho84.github.io/_posts/2021-05-18-marginal_distributions.md

 ---
 layout: post
-title: 'ggside: A new R package for plotting joint side-plots'
+title: 'ggside: A new R package for plotting distributions in side-plots'
 date: 2021-05-18T06:30:00.000+00:00
 excerpt: Marginal distributions can now be made in R using ggside, a new ggplot2 extension.
 author: Matt Dancho